benjha/caMicroscope_SLATE/README.md

 ## Preliminaries

 caMicroscope uses `docker-compose` to start its back-end and front-end services.
-Details about caMicroscope deployment is available in the next link.
+Details about caMicroscope deployment is available in the next link:

 https://github.com/camicroscope/Distro

-This repository includes the caMicroscope deployment process in Slate, a k8s cluster.
+This repository includes the caMicroscope v3.8.4 deployment process in Slate, a k8s cluster.

 The caMicroscope service naming conventions follows those denoted in the next docker-compose specification: